jcpny1/portfolio-analyzer/README.md

 ## History
 ```
 07-Dec-20  1.0.2  Bulk load series data takes more than one day with throttling.
-Heroku restarts dynos at midnight causing job to start over again, so it never finishes.
+                  Heroku restarts dynos every 24 hours causing job to start over again, so it never finishes.
                   This update implements restart logic, so the job can pick up where it left off.
 21-Nov-20  1.0.1  Update remaining packages.
 Comment out failing test (new Enzyme package?).
 14-Nov-20  1.0.0  Updated remaining gems and packages where possible.
 Updated test code and configs.